-Wade L. Hopping, a founder of the Tallahassee law firm of Hopping Green & Sams and a former Justice of the Florida Supreme Court, died August 11, 2009.
+Wade L. Hopping, a former founder of the Tallahassee law firm of Hopping Green & Sams and a former Justice of the Florida Supreme Court, died August 11, 2009.
 He was 77.
 His death came on the thirtieth anniversary of the founding of his firm.

 Throughout his life, Wade was a source of strength and inspiration for many.
 For those of us who had the privilege to practice law with him, Wade was a mentor, teacher and benefactor whose friendship, fellowship and generosity enriched our lives and our families’ lives beyond measure.